jlin96/inventory_management/README.md

 TestNG used for all testing including unit testing and cucumberRunner Mockito used for all unit testing inlcludes our Controllers and Service classes MeanBean used for model testing
-Cucumber used for behavior driven development
-Selenium Web Driver used for testing the website
+Cucumber used for behavior driven development -> report link posted in test console Selenium Web Driver used for testing the website
 Tools
-Jacoco Plugin - Gets code coverage for our backed and utilized in SonarCloud Jenkins - Contious Integration/ Continous Development tool SonarCloud - Static Analysis tool integrated with Jenkins
+Jacoco Plugin - Gets code coverage for our backed and utilized in SonarCloud -> found in target/jacoco/index.html Jenkins - Contious Integration/ Continous Development tool SonarCloud - Static Analysis tool integrated with Jenkins